martyna-boruslawska/Monopoly/docs/proposals/NextStep2_trading.md

   - Rejected trades do nothing
 2. Keep trade logic separate from purchase logic
   - Ownership is currently tracked by `ownerId` on tiles and `propertyIds` on players
+  - There is no card inventory on players yet beyond deck resolution side effects
   - The existing purchase handler mentions trade, but actual trading should not be coupled to landing on an unowned tile
+  - Current test helpers can already set up exact ownership layouts, enough for deterministic trade tests
   - Prefer a separate trade helper or phase hook at end of turn
 3. Use one simple deterministic trading strategy
   - Run the trade check once at the end of the current player's turn, after any building step